Susreejjena/trial/README.md

 <br>
 Author- Susree
 <br>
-I am new to git hub and excited to have repositories and projects to boost up my skills and my profile
+I am new to git hub and excited to have repositories and projects to boost up my skills and my profile.